sjgiorgi/VLA_webapp/README.txt

     - List of high ranking websites: http://www.alexa.com/topsites

  BUGS:
-  - Theory and Simulation Test don't store user responses when page is reloaded after test taken
   - if Element of image type is uploaded through admin panel, url does not point correctly to image

   Documentation